yehudaorel/verbose_reproducer/README.md

  Total operations found with 0.0% perf regression or more: 4890
 ```

-By default, a csv file will be generated corrospoding to the information outputed to console (shape_analysis.csv).
+By default, a csv file will be generated corrospoding to the information outputed to command line (shape_analysis.csv).

 ``` sh
 verbose_reproducer/